Hiring

 Take the basic step: Know what you want.

-All companies have unique needs.
-And for that matter, their ideal candidates don’t necessarily possess the same background, qualifications, or personality traits.
-So now, what do tech recruiters look for?
-There are three unavoidable aspects to cover: a candidate’s work history, whether the tech stack they used matches the company’s need, and if they have the right attitude toward work.
+All companies have unique technical needs.
+Their ideal candidates don’t possess the same background, tech stack experience, or approach to problem-solving.
+So what should tech recruiters look for?
+Three unavoidable aspects: a candidate’s technical project history, whether their specific tech stack experience matches your architecture needs, and their approach to technical challenges.

 Pro tip: Be sure to highlight what makes you stand out